Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 By using the strategies mentioned, you can significantly reduce estate taxes, ensuring a smooth and financially beneficial transition for your heirs.

-Strategy | Description | Benefits | Key points | Tax Implications |
+Strategy Description Benefits Key points Tax implications

-Capital gains exemption | Tax exemption on gains realized on the sale of qualified shares | Significant reduction in capital gains taxes | Small company stocks, 24 month holding, qualifying assets | Capital gain up to $913,630 exempt |
+Capital gains exemption Tax exemption on gains realized on the sale of qualified shares Significant reduction in capital gains taxes Small business shares, 24-month holding period, qualifying assets Capital gain up to $913,630 exempt

-Income splitting | Transfer of income to family members with lower tax rates | Increases the exemptions available, reduces the tax burden | Transfer of shares to family members benefiting from the capital gains exemption | Reduction of the overall tax burden |
+Income splitting Transferring income to family members at lower tax rates Increases available exemptions, reduces tax burden Transfer of shares to family members benefiting from capital gains exemption Reduction of the overall tax burden

-Estate freeze | Freeze current stock value and transfer future growth | Minimizes taxable capital gains upon transfer | Freezing the value of existing shares, transferring future growth to the next generation | Capital gains reduced at time of transfer |
+Estate freeze Freeze current stock value and transfer future growth Minimizes taxable capital gains on transfer Freezing the value of existing shares, transferring future growth to the next generation Reduced capital gains at the time of transfer

-Family trusts | Legal vehicle to hold and manage assets for the benefit of family members | Income splitting, asset protection | Creation of the trust, choice of trustee, designation of beneficiaries | Reduction of the tax burden thanks to income splitting |
+Family Trusts Legal vehicle to hold and manage assets for the benefit of family members Income splitting, asset protection Creation of the trust, choice of trustee, designation of beneficiaries Reducing the tax burden through income splitting

-Share buyback | Repurchase by the company of its own shares held by a shareholder | Reduction of taxable capital gains, flexibility of transfer | Structuring the buyout, using a holding company, tax implications | Minimizing capital gains or receiving taxable dividends |
+Share buyback Repurchase by the company of its own shares held by a shareholder Reduction of taxable capital gains, flexibility of transfer Structuring the buyout, use of a holding company, tax implications Minimizing capital gains or receiving taxable dividends

-Capital gains deduction (CGD) | Deduction of part of capital gains realized on the sale of shares | Reduction of taxable capital gains | Similar eligibility conditions to the capital gains exemption, annual limits | Reduction of taxable capital gains thanks to the deduction |
+Capital Gains Deduction (CGD) Deduction of a portion of capital gains realized on the sale of shares Reduction of taxable capital gains Eligibility conditions similar to capital gains exemption, annual limits Reduction of taxable capital gains through deduction

-Estate planning | Long-term preparation to minimize estate taxes | Reduction of inheritance taxes, smooth transition | Use of trusts, estate freezing, income splitting | Reduction of inheritance taxes, protection of assets for heirs |
+Estate planning Long-term preparation to minimize inheritance taxes Inheritance tax reduction, smooth transition Use of trusts, estate freeze, income splitting Reduction of inheritance taxes, protection of assets for heirs

 In-depth case studies